ZeroDragon/obs-overlay/README.md

 OBS - Overlayer
 ===============

-This is an overlay to obs, featuring chat from twitch, reactions from fb, comments from fb, voting and stuff
+This is an overlay to obs, featuring chat from twitch, reactions from fb, comments from fb, live chat from youtube.